Better than a practice amp

 Some of the immediate up-sides to all of this are, that I can tell you - that:

 - A replacement Power Amp / Power Supply Module for the Behringer BXL1800A was relatively affordable.
-Which in the past made a Power Amp repair a realistic option (assumes all the other components are still functional, particularly the transformer).
+Which in the past made a Power Amp repair (transplant) a realistic option (assumed all the other components were still functional, particularly the transformer).

 - Replacing the Behringer BXL1800A Power Amp / Power Supply module was relatively straight forward ... for an electronics technician / repairer.

 IMPORTANT: I would not recommend this as a novice DIY project, since there are lethal voltages involved and the final setup (specifically, biasing the output stage) requires the amp to be powered up.

 Also the more recent replacement amp modules were slightly different and required the technician to swap over some components from the old module (not at all as easy as it sounds, since there are tiny surface mount components that must be handled and/or avoided during this process).

-- Assuming there were no other issues and parts could be acquired, a full Power Amp replacement could probably be done for between AUD $200 to $250, by most competent technicians / repairers ... which would still be less than half the price of a new BXL1800A or similar 'budget' bass amp.
+- Assuming there were no other issues and parts could be acquired, a full Power Amp replacement could probably be done for between AUD $200 to $250, by most competent technicians / repairers ... which would still be around half the price of a new BXL1800A or similar 'budget' bass amp.

 If any other components were also damaged (particularly the power transformer), then I would classify what was left as either ready for the recycle bin, or at best, spare parts.
 There is nothing so awesome about this amp that you'd want to keep any of it for sentimental reasons.